-- 18. Do the Courts of your country acknowledge wrongful arrest?
-Yes - 19.
-Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?
-Rarely. - 20.
-Is it possible to have a ship sold pendente lite; if so how long does it take?
+25. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?
+Rarely.
+26. Is it possible to have a ship sold pendente lite; if so how long does it take?
 Yes.
 The time period depends on how long the claimant takes to make an application, whether the application is contested, and the availability of a reasonable market for the ship.

-^{} Stephen leads Middletons' Transport, Logistics & Defence Group and practices exclusively in the transport and logistics sectors.
+Stephen leads K&L Gates' Transport, Logistics & Defence Group and practices exclusively in the transport and logistics sectors.
 Stephen's practice covers a wide range of transport and logistics activities, including:

-- mergers, acquisitions and disposals of companies, businesses and assets in the transport and logistics sectors; - negotiating, drafting and advising on key operational agreements such as ship construction, sale and purchase agreements, charters; and contracts of carriage, stevedoring agreements, distribution arrangements, labour supply contracts, and marine fuel supply contracts; - advising on risk management and contracting process improvement strategies;

-- maritime and admiralty dispute resolution including ship arrest.
+- mergers, acquisitions and disposals of companies, businesses and assets in the transport and logistics sectors; - negotiating, drafting and advising on key operational agreements such as ship construction, sale and purchase agreements, charters; and contracts of carriage, stevedoring agreements, distribution arrangements, labour supply contracts, and marine fuel supply contracts; - advising on risk management and contracting process improvement strategies; - maritime and admiralty dispute resolution including ship arrest.

-Stephen's experience in relation to ship arrest includes acting in many of Australia's most significant Admiralty cases, including the "fron Shortland", the "Skulptor Konenkov", the "Skulptor Vuchetich", the "Ionian Mariner", the "Zoya Kosmodemyanskya", the "Turakina" and the "Rangitata".
+Stephen's experience in relation to ship arrest includes acting in many of Australia's most signi cant Admiralty cases, including the "Iron Shortland", the "Skulptor Konenkov", the "Skulptor Vuchetich", the "lonian Mariner", the "Zoya Kosmodemyanskya", the "Turakina" and the "Rangitata".